layer5io/istio-service-mesh-workshop/lab-10/README.md

 ```

 This wraps up this lab and the workshop.

-Thanks a lot for trying out our workshop.
+Thank you for joining our workshop!

 For more details, please checkout [layer5.io](http://layer5.io).